MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/getremoteobject.md

 ---

 # required metadata
-title: "getRemoteObject function (mrsdeploy) | Microsoft Docs"
+title: "getRemoteObject function (mrsdeploy) "
 description: " Get an object from the workspace of the remote R session and load it into the workspace  of the local R session. "
 keywords: "(mrsdeploy), getRemoteObject"
 author: "heidisteen"